“Don’t look back at the innkeeper’s door,” Goda said.

 “Fight me, at least!”
 Kanna shouted up at her, trying to strike her fists against the trunk in front of her, but finding that it was futile.
 “Don’t just stand there like you’re a goddamn rock!”

-“That person you saw,” Goda said as she finished freeing the door of its lock, “he’s a slave.”
+“That person you saw,” Goda said as she finished breaking open the lock, “he’s a slave.”

 She closed the door.
 They were alone.

-“The innkeeper has a slave?” she asked.
+To distract herself from the sudden awkward feeling, Kanna peered down the rows of shelves crammed with boxes and avoided Goda’s gaze.
+“The innkeeper has a slave?” she asked, if only to break the silence.
 She had not yet met anyone in her same situation.

 “Why, indeed.”
-The light wavered with her movements, painted her face with wild flickers.
+The light wavered with Goda’s movements and painted her face with wild flickers.
 It was only then, seeing the edge of contempt that had come over her expression, that Kanna realized Goda was irritated.
 Nonetheless, the woman said nothing else and pushed past her to rummage through the contents of a box on a nearby shelf.

 “Do you know him?”
-Kanna said, shuffling towards her.
+Kanna asked, inching towards her with curiosity.

 “I’ve known him for a few years, yes.
 I see him when I come by here.
 Sometimes Jaya asks him to help her with chores, but I’ve never caught her alone with him in her cabin until now.”
 Seemingly unsatisfied with what she found in the box, Goda moved onto another right beside it.
 “This is why male slaves are normally segregated from women.”